garethrees/garethrees.github.com/_posts/2013-02-01-book-review-deal-with-it.md

 ---
 layout: post
-title: Book Review | Deal With It: Attitude for Coders
+title: Book Review – Deal With It
-meta: A book review of Deal With It: Attitude for Coders by Gavin Davies
+meta: A book review of Deal With It; Attitude for Coders by Gavin Davies
 ---

 # {{ page.title }}